 To learn more about how to set up your first mock API with Mockoon, head over to the Getting started tutorial.

-As soon as you have your mock API running, open the requests logging page by clicking on the "clock" icon at the top right of the window.
+As soon as you have your mock API running, open the requests logging page by clicking on "Logs" tab at the top of the window.
 The page you are seeing may be empty, which is normal.
 You are now ready to make your first calls.

 Now that you have your mock API running, you can call any route that should exists or, more straightforward, use your front-end application to trigger calls to your server.